Scaffolds and Generalized Integral Galois Module Structure: Introduction

-The most obvious example of an algebra $A$ acting on a field $L$ is, of course, the situation described at the start of this introduction, when $L/K$ is a Galois extension with group $G=\Gal(L/K)$ and $A=K[G]$.
-Here the residue field $\euO_K/\euP_K$ is assumed perfect.
-This is the original setting of a scaffold, a Galois scaffold, and it is in this setting that the first-named and third-named authors began to develop the notion \cite{elder:scaffold, elder:sharp-crit,byott:scaffold}, a notion that is being consolidated in this paper.
-The natural choice for the $b_i$ in this case is the sequence of ramification breaks.
-The method then gives a framework within which to relate integral Galois module structure to ramification breaks for those extensions which possess a suitable Galois scaffold.
-The main result of \cite{elder:scaffold} is the existence of a Galois scaffold for a certain class of arbitrarily large elementary abelian extensions in characteristic $p$, the near one-dimensional extensions.
-The Galois module structure of the valuation ring in these extensions is investigated in \cite{byott:scaffold}, where a necessary and sufficient condition (in terms of the ramification breaks) is given for $\euO_L$ to be free over $\euA_{L/K}$.
+We now explain the background to this work.
+In the papers \cite{elder:scaffold, elder:sharp-crit,byott:scaffold}, the first- and third-named authors began to develop the theory of scaffolds in the setting of Galois extensions.
+There, the parameters $b_i$ of these Galois scaffolds are just the ramification breaks of the extension $L/K$.
+These scaffolds all have precision $\infty$, apart from those on cyclic extensions of degree $p^2$ in \cite{elder:sharp-crit}.
+The main result of \cite{elder:scaffold} is the existence of a Galois scaffold for a certain class of arbitrarily large elementary abelian extensions in characteristic $p$ (the ``near one-dimensional extensions'').
+The Galois module structure of the valuation ring in such extensions $L/K$ is investigated in \cite{byott:scaffold}, where a necessary and sufficient condition (in terms of the $b_i$) is given for $\euO_L$ to be free over $\euA_{L/K}$.
 This condition turns out to be equivalent to that given by Miyata \cite{miyata:cyclic2} (and reformulated in \cite{byott:QJM}) for a class of cyclic Kummer extensions in characteristic 0.
-It is striking that the same numerical condition holds for two apparently unrelated families of extensions, differing both in Galois group and in characteristic.
-This suggests that, under favorable conditions, the ramification numbers might exercise a tight control over Galois module structure in a manner which is independent both of the Galois group and of the characteristic.
-It furthermore suggests that ``universal'' approaches to the questions of Galois module structure exist.
-The purpose in this paper is to investigate and substantiate these ideas, showing that favorable conditions are provided by the existence of a suitable scaffold.
-The Galois scaffolds in the earlier papers have tolerance $\infty$, except for those on the cyclic extensions of degree $p^2$ in \cite{elder:sharp-crit}.
+The striking observation that the same numerical condition holds for two apparently unrelated families of extensions, differing both in Galois group and in characteristic, suggests that the methods used in \cite{byott:scaffold} to study Galois module structure for near one-dimensional extensions might be applied more widely.
+The present paper develops the machinery to substantiate this idea, while \cite{elder:sharp-crit} indicates the limitations of our approach by demonstrating that most extensions will not admit a scaffold.
+In any case, our method is necessarily restricted to totally ramified extensions of $p$-power degree, since if $L/K$ admits an $A$-scaffold, then it possesses a ``valuation criterion'': there is an integer $b$ such that any element of $L$ of valuation $b$ is a free generator of $L$ over $A$ (see Proposition \ref{NBT}).
+This property, which can be viewed as a strong version of the Normal Basis Theorem, has been studied in a number of papers \cite{elder:blms, thomas, elder:cor-criterion, byott:HVC, desmit:4}, and can only hold when $L/K$ is totally ramified and of $p$-power degree (see \cite[Proposition 1.2]{desmit:4} for the Galois case).